 - Unpaid paternity leave for fathers is available.
 The FMLA covers birth, adoption, or caring for a sick family member.

 Teachers & University Employees

-The FMLA covers Missouri teachers maternity leave.
-The nationwide standard cover teachers, coaches, driving instructors, special education workers, and signers.
+The FMLA provides special rights for Missouri teachers during maternity leave.
+The nationwide standard covers teachers, coaches, driving instructors, special education workers, and signers.

-The FMLA only covers public and private elementary and secondary school workers.
-It does not protect instructors in colleges, universities, trade schools, and preschools.
+The specialized provision pertains to public and private elementary and secondary school workers.
+However, it does not apply to instructors in colleges, universities, trade schools, and preschools.